rajumab/react-webrtc-node-socketio/README.md

 # react-webrtc-node-socketio
-A video calling application which has used reactJS, WebRTC, NodeJS, Socket-IO
+A video calling application which has used reactJS, WebRTC, NodeJS, Socket-IO.

 It has two different application client and server.
 It run the application you need to make sure both of these applications are running.